 Once the clerk finds your Indiana traffic ticket, make sure you ask about and write down:

-- The citation number, and any other identifying numbers.
+- The traffic citation number (and any other identifying numbers).

 - The traffic ticket fine.